 As promised, there are quite a few items found commonly in your kitchen, or elsewhere around the house, that can be used as plant fertilizer.

-- Green tea – A weak solution of green tea can be used to water plants every 4 weeks (1 teabag to 2 gallons of water).
+- Green tea – A weak solution of green tea can be used to water plants every four weeks (one teabag to 2 gallons of water).

 - Aquarium water – Water your plants with the aquarium water taken out while changing the tank.
 The fish waste makes a great plant fertilizer.

 Try any of the above homemade plant food ideas for a “green” solution to healthy, bountiful plants and gardens.